schulerdesigns/schulerdesigns.github.io/_pages/resume.md

 ### Projects

+##### Revolver Model (WIP):

+* Developed high-poly subdivision model for baking.
+* Ensured proper topology for clean subdivision and accurate representation of mechanical details.
+* Gathered significant reference to ensure proportional and functional accuracy to subject.
+* Applied critique to check compatibility with industry practice.

 ##### Rapier Model

-* Created realistic 3D model and materials based on reference images
+* Created photorealistic hard surface model and materials based on reference images
 * Demonstrated industry standard modeling practice in topology, UV packing, and polycount
+* Developed cinematic, realistic render shots from multiple angles, using multiple lights and HDRI.
-* Sought and applied critique from industry professionals to ensure quality of final product
+* Applied critique from industry professionals to ensure quality of final product

 ##### Hook, Line, and Axe

-* Created game-ready models within a production timeline
+* Created a series of game-ready models with high-poly baking to low-poly mesh.
+* Minimized polycount by triangulating and reducing low-poly mesh.
+* Practiced efficient texture packing practices using single texture sets with UV space efficiency ≥ 70%.
-* Developed within a sprint-based schedule for timely production of assets
+* Developed within a sprint-based schedule for timely production of assets.
-* Collaborated with modelers and other members of production pipeline
-* Assisted in aesthetic development of game
-* Provided critique for and received critique from other project members

-##### spungy.mp4

-* Created an original short film using a blend of real footage and 3D animation
-* Developed 3D models and textures for use in film.
-* Used and became familiar with motion capture, greenscreen, and microphone technologies.
-* Edited and chroma-keyed video within a short timeframe.
-* Assisted with development of script and camera shots.
-* Solved the issue of the transfer of multiple file types across various 3D software
+* Adapted to evolving demands of project by iterating on style, proportion, and efficiency of models at various stages of pipeline.